-\emph{Local bound:} The local bound must correspond to the best guess of Bob about Alice's measurement outcomes before Alice performs the measurement (or before the subsystem even reaches Alice).
-Given that Bob knows the shared state and the measurement setting of Alice, the local bound is thus given by the probability of the most probable outcome of Alice's measurement.
-Let the local bound for nonlocal predictabilty is denoted by $\mathcal{N}^{\mathrm{loc}}_n$, then
+The remote predictability before measurement must correspond to the best guess of Bob about Alice's measurement outcomes before Alice performs the measurement.
+Given that Bob knows the shared state and the measurement setting of Alice, the remote predictability before the measurement is bounded by the probability of the most probable outcome of Alice's measurement.
+Let that bound be denoted by $\mathcal{N}^{\mathrm{bef}}_n$, then

-Any violation of this local bound suggests an intrinsic nonlocality since, with an action on the local system after the measurement on a spatially separated system, it is possible to guess more about outcomes of the measurement on the spatially separated system.
-Notice that this violation increases the guessing ability of Bob, however, based on his guess, he cannot conclude whether the measurement by Alice has been performed or not.
-This is because the joint probability distribution of Alice and Bob measurement outcomes is estimated on a quantum state, and the correlations in the quantum theory satisfy the no-signaling principle.
-For the scenario where the shared state is a product, i.e., $\rho_{AB}=\rho_A\otimes \rho_B$, Bob's best guessing probability is given by
+Any violation of this bound suggests an intrinsic increase in the remote predictability after the measurement.
+That means an increase in Bob's ability to guess the outcomes of the measurement on the spatially separated system after the measurement is performed.
+Notice that this violation increases the guessing ability of Bob; however, based on his guess, he cannot conclude whether the measurement by Alice has been performed or not.
+This is because the joint probability distribution of Alice and Bob's measurement outcomes is estimated on a quantum state, and the correlations in quantum theory satisfy the no-signaling principle~\cite{bell-review}.
+For the scenario where the shared state is a product, i.e., $\rho_{AB}=\rho_A\otimes \rho_B$, Bob's remote predictability after the measurement is given by

 Now, since $\{\tr(M_i\rho_B)\}_i$ forms a probability distribution, it is easy to see that